Delhi records season's lowest temperature

 Quick links:

-New Delhi, Dec 11 (PTI) The national capital recorded its lowest temperature of the season at 8.3 degrees Celsius on Saturday morning, one notch below the average, the India Meteorological Department (IMD) said.
+The national capital recorded its lowest temperature of the season at 8.3 degrees Celsius on Saturday morning, one notch below the season's average, the India Meteorological Department (IMD) said.

-The air quality remained (AQI) in the city at 8 am stood at 302, which falls in the very poor category.
-Neighbouring Faridabad (266), Ghaziabad (262), Greater Noida (224), Gurgaon (288) and Noida (254) also recorded air quality in the poor category.
+The maximum temperature was recorded at 23.7 degrees Celsius, a notch above the season's average.

+Delhi's 24-hour average air quality index (AQI) was recorded at 281, which falls in the 'poor' category while the air quality in neighbouring Ghaziabad, Noida, Greater Noida, Faridabad and Gurugram were recorded at 264, 218 ,192, 221 and 268 respectively.

 An AQI between zero and 50 is considered good, 51 and 100 satisfactory, 101 and 200 moderate, 201 and 300 poor, 301 and 400 very poor, and 401 and 500 severe.

-The earlier lowest temperature of the season in Delhi was recorded on Thursday at 8.4 degrees Celsius.
+The previous lowest temperature of the season in Delhi was recorded on Thursday at 8.4 degrees Celsius.

-The weather office predicted shallow fog in the day and said the maximum temperature is likely to hover around 24 degrees Celsius.
+The weather office has predicted partly cloudy sky along with shallow fog for Sunday morning.

+It said the maximum and minimum temperatures are likely to hover around 24 degrees Celsius and eight degrees Celsius respectively.
-The relative humidity at 8.30 am was 87 per cent, the weather office said.

-The maximum temperature settled at 23.7 degrees Celsius and the minimum was recorded at 9 degrees Celsius on Friday, it said.
-PTI NIT CK
+Humidity levels oscillated between 95 per cent and 35 per cent on Saturday.

 (Disclaimer: This story is auto-generated from a syndicated feed; only the image & headline may have been reworked by www.republicworld.com)